Dart-Land/bootstrap_scss/example/README.md

 # Bootstrap Sass Example

-This is a barebones example of how to use `bootstrap_sass` library.
+This is a barebones example of how to use `bootstrap_scss` library.

 ## Running example